Know Your Product's True Impact.

 Common questions about lifecycle analysis.

 An EPD is a standardised, third-party verified document that communicates the quantified environmental performance of a product based on LCA data.
 EPDs are increasingly required in construction and manufacturing sectors for green building schemes (such as BREEAM and LEED), public procurement, and supply chain due diligence.
-We can conduct the underlying LCA and support the EPD registration process with recognised programme operators such as EPD International or the BRE.

 An LCA can quantify the carbon footprint of a product from cradle to grave, which is a necessary prerequisite for any net zero or carbon neutral product claim.
 However, making such a claim also requires a credible reduction pathway and, for carbon neutral claims, a rigorous approach to residual offset procurement.
 We will guide you through the full process and ensure any claim you make is substantiated, compliant with the UK Green Claims Code, and robust enough to withstand scrutiny from regulators, media, and consumers.